Chinese security body calls for 'crackdown' on 'hostile forces' amid protests

 Story highlights

-The Central Political and Legal Affairs Commission, a body created by the government to handle the law enforcement in China, said that it "necessary to crack down on infiltration and sabotage activities by hostile forces in accordance with the law", according to the state news agency Xinhua.
+The Central Political and Legal Affairs Commission, a body created by the government to handle the law enforcement in China, said it's "necessary to crack down on infiltration and sabotage activities by hostile forces in accordance with the law", according to state news agency Xinhua.

-The Central Political and Legal Affairs Commission, a body created by the government to handle the law enforcement in China, said that it "necessary to crack down on infiltration and sabotage activities by hostile forces in accordance with the law", according to the state news agency Xinhua.
+The Central Political and Legal Affairs Commission, a body created by the government to handle the law enforcement in China, said it's "necessary to crack down on infiltration and sabotage activities by hostile forces in accordance with the law", according to state news agency Xinhua.

+China's top security body has called for a “crackdown” on “hostile forces” as protests continue over tough COVID-19 restrictions in the country.

-The official statement also claimed that it has become crucial to "resolutely crack down on illegal criminal acts that disrupt social order in accordance with the law, and earnestly safeguard overall social stability" - a line that even the Chinese Communist Party has endorsed in the wake of the protests.
+The official statement said it has become crucial to "resolutely crack down on illegal criminal acts that disrupt social order in accordance with the law, and earnestly safeguard overall social stability" - a line that even the Chinese Communist Party has endorsed in the wake of the protests.

 The Chinese government has been using force to stop the protests and it has prompted responses from both the United Nations and United States who urged Beijing to respect the citizens’ right to peaceful protest.